12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

 7. Cold drafts

-Keep your String of Nickels Plant away from cold drafts like windy doors, drafts windows and other cold areas to prevent cold temperatures.
-Maintain an average temperature of 18-260C.
+Keep your String of Nickels Plant away from cold drafts to maintain a warmth of 18-260C.
 Usually, a room temperature that is comfortable for you is ideal for the plant.
-Check out this guide on understanding temperature for houseplants.

-Regularly flush out the salts from the soil by running a stream of water through the soil until it comes out through the drainage holes and repeat the process several times.
-Learn more on how to feed houseplants.
+Regularly flush out accumulated salts by running a stream of water through the soil until it comes out through the drainage holes and repeat the process several times.

 9. Aging

-Naturally, the older lower String of Nickels Plant leaves will turn yellow and die to give room for growth of new leaves.
+Naturally, the older lower leaves will turn yellow and die to give room for growth of new leaves.

 Remove the yellow leaves to maintain the plant neat and tidy.
 Trim the bare stems at the beginning of the growing season and use them to propagate new plants.